Debian Hosting: Compare Hosting

 Do I need to watch out for something if I want to get a dedicated server for Debian?

 I am not sure I need a dedicated server right now.
-What about Debian Virtual Private Server (VPS) offerings?
+What about Debian Virtual Private Server (VPS) plans?

-You should have no trouble finding hosts offering Debian-based web hosting, all sorts of shared hosting plans, and of course reseller plans.
-Affordable cloud plans are available as well, and they could be an interesting alternative to traditional shared hosting.
+You should have no trouble finding hosts offering Debian-based shared web hosting plans.
+Affordable cloud plans are available as well, and they could be an appealing alternative to traditional shared hosting.

-Yes, more than a hundred Debian-based GNU/Linux distributions are available, and many of them have been tweaked for different niches, so there’s something for everyone.
-For example, there were attempts to create operating systems for video workstations or simple media centers.
+In addition to these, there have been attempts to create operating systems for video workstations or simple media centers.
 The Russian Army uses a Debian-based OS with improved security, while Valve uses SteamOS for gaming.
-Canonical’s Ubuntu, one of the most popular distributions, is also Debian-based.
+Canonical's Ubuntu, one of the most popular distributions, is also Debian-based.

-A highly publicized OpenSSL vulnerability was discovered in 2008.
+Debian tries to handle all security issues publicly, so it may seem less secure than it is.
+Of particular interest is a highly publicized OpenSSL vulnerability that was discovered in 2008.
 Debian issued a patch, but it was difficult to implement since a lot of keys and certificates had to be regenerated.
-Debian tries to handle all security issues publicly and offers different levels of support for different releases.
+But in general, Debian is a secure operating system.

-What if I choose to install Debian on my own?
-How hard is it?
+How hard is it to install Debian on my own?

 No. Debian uses off-the-shelf technology and since it’s free, there is really nothing to worry about.